 - 2 tsp vanilla extract

-When doughnuts are completely cooled, dip in strawberry icing and let doughnuts sit until icing hardens.
+- When doughnuts are completely cooled, dip in strawberry icing, add sprinkles if desired and let doughnuts sit until icing hardens.

 - In a blender or food processor, puree strawberries until nice and smooth.